keboola/website/_platform/platform.md

       They have standardized API interfaces, UI and are where user to platform interface takes place.
   - title: Meta Layer
-    desc: Every component needs to be registered through Developer portal, then it obtains standardizes treatment and scaling.
-This includes parallel scaling, all configuration data and changes, auto code versioning, user provisioning, cross project data sharing, etc. This is the “brain” of the platform.
+    desc: This is the “brain” of the platform – includes parallel scaling, all configuration data and changes, auto code versioning, user provisioning, cross project data sharing, etc. This is the “brain” of the platform.
   - title: Software Orchestration
     desc: The kernel which allows us to connect infrastructure services with your workflows, code and external applications in one seamless workflow.
 This layer